• Skip to main content

 Industrial accidents also have less common injuries that are tied in to the specific event.
 For example, an explosion may cause deafness or tissue damage in your ears.
 Excessive heat exposure or straining to steady falling equipment may lead to a heart attack or stroke.
 A fall may reveal repetitive use injuries.
 The list goes on.

 These less common injuries are sometimes rejected by an employer’s insurance company.
 That, however, doesn’t mean that you are barred from workers’ compensation for these claims.
-Your best shot at receiving the monetary assistance you deserve lies in hiring an attorney who specializes in industrial accident and workers’ compensation.
+Your best shot at receiving the monetary assistance you deserve lies in hiring an attorney who is experienced in industrial accident and workers’ compensation.

 Can I sue my employer for an industrial accident in Georgia?